dolph/recipes/chicken-and-dumplings.md

 - 6 cups low sodium chicken broth
 - 1/2 cup apple cider

-While chicken is simmering, make the dough for the dumplings by sifting together all dry ingredients, then add half-and-half, stirring gently to combine.
+While chicken is simmering, make the dough for the dumplings by sifting together all dry ingredients, adding  half-and-half, and stirring gently to combine.
 Set aside.

 - 1-1/2 cup all-purpose flour
 - 1/2 cup yellow cornmeal